magicant/yash/README.md

    the shell itself contains a null character, characters following the null character will be ignored.
  * The GCC extension keyword `__attribute__` is used in the source code.
-When not compiled with GCC, this keyword is removed by the preprocessor, so generally there is no harm.
+When not compiled with GCC or Clang, this keyword is removed by the preprocessor, so generally there is no harm.
 But if your compiler uses this keyword for any other purpose, compilation may fail.
 Additionally, some other identifiers starting with `_` may cause compilation errors on some rare environments.
  * Some signals are assumed to have the specific numbers:
      SIGHUP=1 SIGINT=2 SIGQUIT=3 SIGABRT=6
      SIGKILL=9 SIGALRM=14 SIGTERM=15